Skip to main content

 Treat citations the way you’d treat a junior’s case cite: open the source and confirm it says what’s claimed.
 Verified citations (clickable, linked to a database) are more reliable than unverified ones (plain text).
 See Citations & sources for how Libra distinguishes them.

-For questions that need case-law or statute citations, switch the Research toggle on and pick the relevant databases.
+For questions that need case-law or statute citations, switch Research on and pick the sources that apply.
 See Research mode.

 Libra mascot excited

-Press in an empty input to recall your last prompt, then tweak and re-send instead of retyping.
+Press in an empty input to reopen your last message for editing — tweak it and send again instead of retyping.
 Shift+Enter drops a newline; Enter sends.

 Next steps